LS Investment Advisors LLC Has $2.62 Million Position in The Procter & Gamble Company (NYSE:PG)

-LS Investment Advisors LLC trimmed its stake in shares of The Procter & Gamble Company (NYSE:PG – Get Rating) by 14.2% in the fourth quarter, according to the company in its most recent filing with the SEC.
+LS Investment Advisors LLC trimmed its holdings in The Procter & Gamble Company (NYSE:PG – Get Rating) by 14.2% during the fourth quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
 The firm owned 17,253 shares of the company’s stock after selling 2,855 shares during the quarter.
-LS Investment Advisors LLC’s holdings in Procter & Gamble were worth $2,615,000 as of its most recent SEC filing.
+LS Investment Advisors LLC’s holdings in Procter & Gamble were worth $2,615,000 as of its most recent filing with the Securities and Exchange Commission (SEC).

-Several other large investors also recently modified their holdings of the stock.
-EWG Elevate Inc. bought a new position in Procter & Gamble in the 4th quarter valued at about $26,000.
-Legend Financial Advisors Inc. acquired a new stake in shares of Procter & Gamble in the 3rd quarter valued at $30,000.
-Belmont Capital LLC increased its stake in shares of Procter & Gamble by 40.0% in the 3rd quarter.
-Belmont Capital LLC now owns 385 shares of the company’s stock valued at $49,000 after purchasing an additional 110 shares during the last quarter.
-Align Wealth Management LLC bought a new stake in shares of Procter & Gamble during the 4th quarter worth $50,000.
-Finally, Horizons Wealth Management acquired a new stake in Procter & Gamble in the second quarter valued at about $52,000.
-62.13% of the stock is owned by institutional investors and hedge funds.
+Several other large investors have also added to or reduced their stakes in the business.
+Newbridge Financial Services Group Inc. raised its stake in shares of Procter & Gamble by 1.8% in the fourth quarter.
+Newbridge Financial Services Group Inc. now owns 3,824 shares of the company’s stock valued at $580,000 after buying an additional 69 shares during the period.
+Calton & Associates Inc. raised its stake in Procter & Gamble by 2.0% in the 4th quarter.
+Calton & Associates Inc. now owns 3,536 shares of the company’s stock valued at $536,000 after acquiring an additional 71 shares during the period.
+Wescott Financial Advisory Group LLC lifted its holdings in Procter & Gamble by 0.3% during the first quarter.
+Wescott Financial Advisory Group LLC now owns 22,385 shares of the company’s stock valued at $3,420,000 after purchasing an additional 72 shares during the last quarter.
+E Fund Management Co.
+Ltd. increased its stake in shares of Procter & Gamble by 1.6% in the third quarter.
+E Fund Management Co.
+Ltd. now owns 4,839 shares of the company’s stock worth $611,000 after purchasing an additional 75 shares in the last quarter.
+Finally, Constitution Capital LLC raised its position in shares of Procter & Gamble by 0.3% in the third quarter.
+Constitution Capital LLC now owns 27,562 shares of the company’s stock valued at $3,480,000 after purchasing an additional 75 shares during the period.
+Institutional investors and hedge funds own 62.13% of the company’s stock.

 Procter & Gamble Announces Dividend

-The business also recently disclosed a quarterly dividend, which was paid on Wednesday, February 15th.
-Stockholders of record on Friday, January 20th were given a dividend of $0.9133 per share.
+The firm also recently declared a quarterly dividend, which was paid on Wednesday, February 15th.
+Shareholders of record on Friday, January 20th were paid a dividend of $0.9133 per share.
+This represents a $3.65 annualized dividend and a dividend yield of 2.48%.
 The ex-dividend date of this dividend was Thursday, January 19th.
-This represents a $3.65 dividend on an annualized basis and a dividend yield of 2.48%.
 Procter & Gamble’s dividend payout ratio (DPR) is presently 64.04%.

 Procter & Gamble Co engages in the provision of branded consumer packaged goods.
 It operates through the following segments: Beauty, Grooming, Health Care, Fabric & Home Care, and Baby, Feminine & Family Care.
 The Beauty segment offers hair, skin, and personal care.
 The Grooming segment consists of shave care like female and male blades and razors, pre and post shave products, and appliances.